- The profession

 - SLO: Students will demonstrate effective written communication skills.

-- SLO: Students will demonstrate professional conduct.
+- SLO: Students will demonstrate ethical decision making principles.

 - SLO: Students will compose scholarly assignments using research skills.